SamAkinbile/Emarket/README.md

 ![Logged In](/media/image-34.png)

-- If the superuser has signed in, more options such as 'Home Decor Management', 'Design Service Management', 'Previous Project Management' and 'Enquiries' become available in the User dropdown.
+- If the user has signed in, options such as 'profile' and 'logout/login' become available in the User dropdown.

 **Bag Icon**